 Training on Immunization Practice Strategies (TIPS)

 TAPI, in collaboration with the Arizona Department of Health Services Immunization Program, presents free trainings that improve immunization practices in public and private providers’ offices.
 Participants receive valuable information on immunization friendly office practices, vaccine handling, state requirements, how to give shots and the state immunization registry.
 For more information or to see the schedule visit our Provider Page or call 602-288-7568 for more information.

 Our focus is to protect infants against pertussis by vaccinating family members and other caregivers that will be in contact with an infant, thus creating a protective cocoon against pertussis.
 This project educates both family members and medical professionals about the risks of pertussis and the importance of vaccinating with Tdap.
 For more information contact Karin at KarinS@tapi.org.

 Child Care Project

-This project’s focus is to develop and distribute parent education materials regarding the value of immunizations in child care centers.
+This project’s focus is to develop and distribute education materials regarding the value of immunizations in child care centers.
 The information addresses vaccine safety, vaccination schedules and the state immunization registry, ASIIS.
-TAPI offers training to administrators on ASIIS best practices and immunization education.
+It also includs education on recommended vaccines for child care workers and office staff.
 For more information contact Karin at KarinS@tapi.org.

 Vaccine Reimbursement Project

-TAPI is piloting an Arizona statewide billing program aimed at recuperating the administration fees for county health departments that provide vaccines to children with Medicaid.
+TAPI houses an Arizona statewide billing program aimed at recuperating the administration fees for county health departments that provide vaccines to children with Medicaid.
 For more information contact Jennifer at JenniferT@tapi.org.